Webpage created: May 06, 2020

-In 1889 the North Hill Branch Post Office was also a Money Order Office, a Savings Bank, an Annuity and Insurance Office and a Telegraph Office.
+In 1889 the Mutley Branch Post Office was also a Money Order Office, a Savings Bank, and an Annuity and Insurance Office.

-It was located at number 2 Hill Park Place, Tavistock Road, Plymouth, where Mr John Anthony Hocking Moore was both Post Master and stationer.
+It was located at number 5 Townsend Hill, Tavistopck Road, Mutley, where Mr William Nancarrow was both Post Master and stationer.